yungshenglu/Dockerfiles/ncsdk-env/README.md

 # ncsdk-env

-This Dockerfile is used to build **Intel® Movidius™ NCSDK environment** on Ubuntu Linux 16.04 LTS (only supported).
+This Dockerfile is used to build a [Intel® Movidius™ NCSDK environment](https://movidius.github.io/ncsdk/index.html) on Ubuntu Linux 16.04 LTS (only supported).

 ---
 ## Usages